Indexing is a necessary step before your website can be shown on Google.

 - There are websites with unique content that have indexing issues (e.g., victoriassecret.com).

 This is the Ultimate Guide to Indexing SEO.
-It compiles everything that I learned from 5+ years of studying this topic and running experiments.
+It compiles everything that I learned from 5+ years of studying this topic, running experiments, and providing Indexing SEO services for our clients.

 I wrote this guide to help you understand why some of your website’s pages may not be indexed by Google and provide you with the solutions required to fix this serious problem.